uk-tre/community-management/CODE_OF_CONDUCT.md

 ## Feedback

 This Code of Conduct is not intended as a static set of rules by which everyone must abide.
-Rather, you are invited to make suggestions for updates or clarifications by contacting Cassandra Gould van Praag at [cassandra.gouldvanpraag@rcmcooperative.com](mailto:cassandra.gouldvanpraag@rcmcooperative.com), Simon Li at [s.p.li@dundee.ac.uk](mailto:s.p.li@dundee.ac.uk), or by making a pull request to this document on GitHub.
+Rather, you are invited to make suggestions for updates or clarifications by contacting Cassandra Gould van Praag at [cassandra.gouldvanpraag@rcmcooperative.com](mailto:cassandra.gouldvanpraag@rcmcooperative.com), Claire MacDonald at [Claire.MacDonald3@mft.nhs.uk](mailto:Claire.MacDonald3@mft.nhs.uk), or by making a pull request to this document on GitHub.

 ## Attribution